Why Can Only Australian or New Zealand Citizens or Permanent Residents of Australia Apply To Perform With The ADO?

 Once you have applied through the ADO website by completing the ADO Online Application form, you will emailed the list of orchestral excerpts for your instrument.

 Yes.
 The orchestra is open to all Australian, New Zealand citizens and permanent residents over the age of 18 years.
+We have the privilege of engaging players from most States on each concert.
 Please note, at this time, we do not subsidise any travel or accommodation expenses.

 There is no simple answer to this question.
 If you play an instrument for which only one chair is required, then our current policy is to give the first nominated player first right of refusal to participate in each planned concert.
 The reality, however, is that musicians’ schedules change constantly; and sometimes at short notice, so we do offer invitations to many players to perform with the ADO on a regular basis.